MAsuamah/puppy-love/README.md

 <img width="1439" alt="Screen Shot 2021-07-31 at 7 14 34 PM" src="https://user-images.githubusercontent.com/77217156/127754454-7b6dbc7c-32e6-4cee-b63c-f1044b6debd7.png">

 ### Dog Catalogue
-On the landing page you will find Dogs that your dog can make friends with!
+Once your are logged in you will find dogs on the hompage that your dog can make friends with!
 Click on their image to be taken to their comments.

 ![screencapture-localhost-3000-2021-08-01-10_43_29](https://user-images.githubusercontent.com/77217156/127775188-e76ac1fa-fde3-4c80-830b-81093da46685.png)